Education Academy Workshop (Education Academy)

-Registration is free and the workshop is open, register here (link)
+Registration is free and the workshop is open, register here before March 31st.

-We are looking for trigger case studies – examples of good practice from within architectural education, in which the author takes a position.
-The workshop will be framed around a limited but thought-provoking selection of such triggering contributions.
+These are some of the themes that the upcoming Workshop 3 aims to address.
+We are looking forexamples of good practice from within architectural education, in which the author takes a position.
+The workshop will be framed around your own experiences of how you have managed judging from a distance.

-Educators (and) architects are invited to send a proposal for a short presentation (15’) to trigger the discussion.
-To take part in the first workshop, send an abstract of 250 words (max) and any graphic material to email@example.com before Friday, February 26th, 2021.
-Selections will be communicated on Monday March 1st, 2021.
+Educators (and) architects are invited to send a proposal for a short presentation (15minutes).
+To take part in the third workshop, send an abstract of 250 words (max) and any graphic material to email@example.com before Monday, March 22nd, 2021.
+Selections will be communicated on Friday March 26th, 2021.

 Invitation for participation

 Unlike many other academic conferences and seminars, the EAAE EA workshops do not consist of paper presentations only.
 The workshops operate through working sessions based upon intensive debate among all participants in smaller groups.
-Therefore, we need more voices and thoughts than paper presentations.
+Therefore,we need more voices and thoughts than paper presentations.
 The Education Academy aims to be a platform and think-tank where concerns and best-practices all across Europe can be shared.
 We thus invite each architectural educator within the community of the EAAE to join the workshop and participate in the debate, also without submitting an abstract.
-While the workshop is open and the connection link will be posted just before the workshop, we would kindly ask anyone willing to participate as presenter or audience to register here

 The outcome of the workshop